Yuzurukyun/TsuserverDR/config_sample/README.md

 * `music.yaml`
 * `music_lists.yaml`

-As well as two folders:
+As well as these folders:

 * `area_lists`
 * `background_lists`